rebeccachoo/react-hangman/README.md

 ## Installation

-You can simply download the files on your computer.
-In terminal, install by typing `npm install`.
-And install confetti by typing `npm install --save react-confetti`.
+You can simply download the files on your computer. <br />
+In terminal, install by typing `npm install`.  <br />
+And install confetti by typing `npm install --save react-confetti`.  <br />
 And type `npm start` to start the program.

 ## Contributing